alexellis/gitops-webinar/README.md

 # Go example function for use with OpenFaaS Cloud and Flux

-This function uses [gofpdf](https://github.com/phpdave11/gofpdf) - a Go library for creating PDFs

-> 2020-07-07 - Now with Go modules
+This example integrates with OpenFaaS Cloud and OpenFaaS.
+You can also package it as a CRD to use with flux with `faas-cli generate`.

+## Functions:

+* [create-pdf](https://github.com/alexellis/gitops-webinar/tree/master/create-pdf) - generate a PDF using the [gofpdf](https://github.com/phpdave11/gofpdf) library - from the given query string `?msg=say+hello`

 Access it on OpenFaaS Cloud via: `https://alexellis.o6s.io/create-pdf?msg=Your+Message+here`, or clone your own and deploy to your cluster.

+## Changelog:

+* 07 July 2020 - moved to use Go modules instead of dep and vendoring.